DebanjanaKar/GSoC-FrameNetBr/README.md

 Since the size of the binary files of the pretrained embeddings used in the next script **`create_feat_embeddings.ipynb`** are huge, storage of these resources in local machines and running this script can be a problem.
 Hence it is recommended to skip steps 5, 6 & 7.
 The outputs of steps 5 & 6 which will be required in the execution of some scripts later is already provided in the `/resources` folder of this repo.

 5. The next script **`create_feat_embeddings.ipynb`**, uses FastText pretrained embeddings to create dictionaries of embeddings for the different features used to evaluate the semantic similarity.
-For the pretrained embeddings, download the `.bin` files for the required languages from https://fasttext.cc/docs/en/crawl-vectors.html .
+For the pretrained embeddings, download the `.bin` files for the required languages from this [website](https://fasttext.cc/docs/en/crawl-vectors.html).

 6. The above script outputs `.txt` files which stores the out-of-vocabulary(oov) words for each respective language.
 To compute the embeddings for the oov words in each language,
 * Install FastText in your environment folder using :